Resources for Grammar and Editing

 First, keep in mind that you are not responsible for teaching grammar, but you also shouldn’t ignore writing problems (see Scratching the Surface for more on this).
-John Bean, author of Engaging Ideas: The Professor’s Guide to Integrating Writing, Critical Thinking, and Active Learning in the Classroom, recommends a simple solution: don’t accept work that doesn’t meet your editing standards.
+John Bean, author of Engaging Ideas: The Professor’s Guide to Integrating Writing, Critical Thinking, and Active Learning in the Classroom (new window), recommends a simple solution: don’t accept work that doesn’t meet your editing standards.
 Just give it back and demand that students do better.
 Most students are capable of writing stronger sentences.
 They don’t bother to edit carefully because faculty rarely demand that they do.

 Of course, many students do need to review rules and polish their style.
 Below, we suggest some resources to help.

 If you’d like to learn more about the role of grammar, mechanics, and editing in writing, scroll down on this page for links to some of the best articles on the topic from scholars in Writing Studies.

 The Georgetown University Writing Center is a free resource open to all enrolled Georgetown students.
 Graduate and undergraduate peer tutors trained in teaching writing are available to assist students at any stage of the composing process.
 Whether writers are just beginning to brainstorm or finishing a project, the goal is to provide a collaborative center for the discussion of writing.

 The Writing Center is not an editing or proofreading service, but tutors will work with students to improve their own editing and proofreading skills.
 They don’t simply correct errors because they hope to help students become their own best proofreaders.